 Verifying your Google Business Profile helps your business appear correctly across Google’s products, such as Search and Maps.
 It also guarantees that people looking for the products or services you provide can find your business online.

-How to verify my business on Google
+How to verify your business on Google

 Typically your business will have an existing Business Profile on Google.
 If your business does not have a profile, you will need to create one.